Joey Barton found guilty of assaulting wife by kicking her in head at their home

 The former Manchester City and QPR midfielder left Georgia Barton, 38, with a lump on her forehead and a bleeding nose after the incident in Kew, south-west London, in June 2021.

+He was handed a 12-week prison sentence suspended for two years at Westminster Magistrates’ Court on Tuesday.

-They had each been drinking alcohol with two other couples while their children slept upstairs, before having a drunken row about a family matter, Westminster Magistrates’ Court previously heard.
+They had each been drinking alcohol with two other couples while their children slept upstairs, before having a drunken row about a family matter, the court previously heard.

 Barton, 42, then grabbed his wife and pushed her to the ground before kicking her in the head.